10 Tips for Western Road Trips

 10. Check for road closures

 Road closures often happen for a variety of reasons whether it be due to construction, weather, or something else.
-On a cross country trip from Illinois to Nevada, my boyfriend and I were excited to take off on the final portion of our journey: a 7 hour drive from Phoenix to mid-Nevada.
+On a cross country trip from Illinois to Nevada, Mike and I were excited to take off on the final portion of our journey: a 7 hour drive from Phoenix to mid-Nevada.
 We were glad to have such a short drive as our previous day’s drive was over 30 hours.

 Unfortunately, our drive turned out to be much longer than expected.
 When reaching the Hoover Dam, we were forced to turn around.
 Due to the construction they weren’t letting any trailers cross.
 We had to turn around and go back over 3 hours and take another road; this added over 6 hours to our trip!
 The worst part of all is that we planned on driving through Las Vegas at night to see the lights; well we ended up not passing Vegas until the morning hours!
 Make sure to check for road closures on the following site.